 Regardless, this is a huge drop in silver production from the world’s largest primary silver mine located in Australia.
 Here is the actual table from the South 32 report:

-The Silver Chart Report is a collection of my top silver charts from articles published over the past six years, and includes in-depth, never-before-seen charts and content that indicate that silver is on the rise.
-There are 48 charts in the report, broken down in five sections:
+The Silver Chart Report is a collection of my top silver charts from articles published over the past six years and includes in-depth, never-before-seen charts and content that indicate that silver is on the rise.
+There are 48 charts in the report, broken down into five sections:

 - Silver Production